hexagoncircle/ryan-mulligan-dev/src/blog/transition-to-the-other-side.md

 ## The solution

-In the demo's controls, switch the translate option to `100cqi/cqb - 100%`.
+In the demo's controls, check that `container query units` is selected.
 Click and hold the container.
 Watch as the element smoothly transitions to the opposite side of the parent container.
 Try changing the element dimensions using the sliders, or resize the parent with the resize handle on its bottom right.
 It _still_ works!

 Here's the gist when we only need to transition to the opposite side of the parent horizontally.